 Earlier this month, Google made a subtle change in their Search Console that many overlooked: they changed the max quotas for the number of times you can manually request Google to crawl a URL.
 Previously, you could request that Google crawl a selected URL 500 times per 30-day period.
 You could also request that Google crawl a selected URL and all of its directly linked pages 10 times in a 3-day period.
 The new limits say that you can request a specific URL 10 times per day and a specific URL and the pages it links to directly 2 times per day.

-For many marketers, this change will not cause too much concern because they do not submit URLs except when they update the page and few people would do so above the max frequency.
+For many marketers, this change will not cause too much concern or change to their SEO reports because they do not submit URLs except when they update the page and few people would do so above the max frequency.
 BrightEdge always keeps customers apprised of industry changes and this one gives us a chance to reiterate the importance of the fundamentals of site hygiene, taxonomy, internal links, robots.text, and sitemaps and how they influence the crawl, crawl budget, and indexation of site pages.

 What is crawl management and why is it important?